 Even if you never intend to borrow money, having a strong credit profile will open the door to better opportunities than you can get without it.
 Here's how to do it.

 Borrow Sparingly And ALWAYS Pay On Time

 The credit repositories – TransUnion, Equifax, and Experian – use various methods in computing your credit score.
-Your credit score is the way they reduce your credit profile to a common metric that can be used by various concerned parties, such as lenders, employers and insurance companies.
+Your credit score is the way they reduce your credit profile to a common metric that can be used by various concerned parties, such as lenders, employers, and insurance companies.
 Services like myFICO, for example, can help you monitor your credit score.

-Two of the biggest components of your credit score are the amount of credit you have outstanding, and of course, your history of repayment.
+Two of the most significant components of your credit score are the amount of credit you have outstanding, and of course, your history of repayment.

-In order to maximize your credit profile, it is best that you borrow only when necessary.
-Obviously most need to borrow money to buy a house, a car, and for a college education.
+To maximize your credit profile, you should borrow only when necessary.
+Most need to borrow money to buy a house, a car, and a college education.
 But even as you borrow for those purchases, be as conservative as you can with the amounts that you borrow.
 Keep the number of loans outstanding at any one time to a minimum.
 Avoid entering too many credit arrangements in a relatively short space of time.

 Too much credit activity at any one time – too many lines outstanding, too many new loans at once, and too many of the same type of loan – are all viewed as negatives in your credit profile.

 Beyond the effect of all of the above on your credit scores, you never want to borrow more money than you can comfortably repay.
 Late payments, even on small loans, can do a lot of damage to your credit score, particularly if they are recent.